-AOL (America OnLine) has updated their email policy to reject mail that does not adhere to DMARC policy.
+AOL (America OnLine) has updated its email policy to reject mail that does not adhere to DMARC policy.
 This means that “Mail sent on behalf of AOL Mail users to DMARC-compliant domains will be rejected by those domains unless the mail passes SPF and/or DKIM authentication checks AND the domain(s) used in those checks match aol.com.”
-Read more in their official post AOL Mail updates DMARC policy to ‘reject’.
+Read more in their official posts.

 Why did they do this?